ezviz0202-hash/Rock-Penetration-Analysis-Water-Saturation-Adjustment-Factor/README.md

 ### ANOVA Results

-One-way ANOVA confirms that water saturation has a statistically significant effect on all penetration indicators for both rock types.
+One-way ANOVA on the synthetic demonstration dataset indicates statistically significant differences among modeled water-saturation groups for all penetration indicators for both rock types.

 Significance levels shown in the figure are defined as: `*` p<0.05, `**` p<0.01, `***` p<0.001.
 Here, a larger F-statistic indicates a stronger difference among water-saturation groups for the corresponding penetration indicator.